synw/django-alapage/README.md

 	#~ options
 	#'reversion',
     #'jssor',
-    #'zongo',
 )
   ```
 - Optionnal: add `"reversion",` to INSTALLED_APPS if you plan to use the django-reversion
 - Optionnal: add `"jssor",` to INSTALLED_APPS if you plan to use the slideshows
-- Optionnal: add `"zongo",` to INSTALLED_APPS if you plan to use the presentations

 Warning: if you change these optional settings afterwards you will need to run the migrations again.